Last Updated: 1/25/23 | January 25th, 2023

-From tech and coding to design to fixing bugs getting readers books when downloads fail to scheduling social media or running the forums, it takes a village to run this website.
-I simply couldn’t run the website, write, travel, eat, sleep, or anything in between if I didn’t have the support and help of an amazing group of people – and I think it’s time you formally met them all!
-So, without further ado, here’s team Nomadic Matt:
+It takes a village to keep this website going.
+From tech and coding to design to fixing bugs to getting readers their books when downloads fail to scheduling social media or running the forums, I have a lot of help.
+I simply couldn’t run the website, write, travel, eat, sleep, or anything in between if I didn’t have the support and help of an amazing group of people.

-Erica has been working for me for over three and a half years and is my director of global operations i.e. right hand woman.
-She keeps this ship afloat.
+Erica has been working for me for almost six and a half years and is the events director of The Nomadic Network, our travel community.
+She keeps this community thriving.
 In her own words:

 13 Facts about Me